Who Is Rory McIlroy's New Caddie Harry Diamond? - Golf Monthly

-Rory McIlroy has a new man on the bag - Harry Diamond - but who is he?
+Rory McIlroy has a new man on the bag this week at the USPGA - Harry Diamond - but who is he?

 Who Is Rory McIlroy’s New Caddie Harry Diamond?

-Unless you’ve been on Mars this week, you will know that Rory McIlroy has got a new caddie.
+Unless you’ve been on Mars for the last two weeks, you will know that Rory McIlroy has got himself a new caddie.

 It was announced that the four-time major winner parted ways with his long-time bagman JP Fitzgerald in the lead up to the WGC-Bridgestone Invitational.